-150 In this study both versions of the correction were tested.
+In this study both versions of the correction were tested.

-2.3 Small BC sensors
+2.3 SmallDeployment of small BC sensors at the Kumpula Campus

 We used four types of small-scale black carbon sensors and one reference instrument.
-The sensors were AE51 (2 units), MA200 (1 unit) and MA350 (1 unit) by Aethlabs and Observair (OBS, 4 units) by Distributed Sensing Technologies-(DST).
+The sensors were AE51 (2 units), MA200 (1 unit) and MA350 (1 unit) by Aethlabs and Observair (OBS, 4 units) by Distributed Sensing Technologies (DST).
 As the reference instrument, we used the Multi-Angle Absorption Photometer (MAAP) by Thermo Fischer Scientific (Petzold and Schönlinner, 2004).

 The sensor specifications are given in Table 1.
-All small-scale sensors can be operated with flow rates between 50-200 ml4 min-1.
-AE51 and Observair measure with one wavelength at 880 nm while the MA-sensors measure with 5 wavelengths (880 nm, 625 nm, 528 nm, 470 nm, 375 nm).
-All sensors calculate the eBC concentration with the 880 nm wavelength according to the assumption to minimize the effect of BrC.
-The MA-sensors have an inbuilt capability for the dualspot correction and one reference spot.
-The AE51 and Observair sensors were run in pairs for the prospect of the dualspot correction (see Sect.
-3.2.).
-The filter materials were for the AE51 Teflon coated quartz fibers (T60), for the MA- sensors polytetrafluoroethylene (L15 or L85 filter cartridge) and for the Observair the filter material was described as fibrous filter material (Distributed Sensing Technologies, 2023).
-AE51 and Observair had single-use filters that needed to be replaced regularly, in our case
+All small-scale sensors can be operated with flow rates between 50-200 ml min-1.
+AE51 and Observair measure with one wavelength at 880 nm while the MA-sensors measure with 5 wavelengths (880 nm, 625-nm, 528-nm, 470-nm, and 375 nm).
+All sensors calculate the eBC concentration with theat 880 nm wavelength according to the assumption to minimize the effect of BrC.
+The other wavelengths of the MA-sensors can be used to differentiate between BrC and BC and the possible sources of these particles.
+In this study only the 880 nm wavelength was utilized to conform to the other sensors.
+The MA-sensors have an inbuilt capability for the dualspot correction and therefore they have two separate measurement spots and one reference spot.
+The AE51 and Observair have one measurement spot and one reference spot.
+The AE51 and Observair fave one measurement spot and one reference spot.
+The AE51 and Observair have for the AE51 Teflon coated quartz fibers (T60), for the MA- sensors polytetrafluoroethylene (L15 or L85 filter cartridge), and for the Observair the filter material was described as fibrous filter material (Distributed Sensing Technologies, 2023).
+AE51 and Observair had single-use filters that needed to be replaced regularly, in our case every 4-5 days.
+The MA-sensors have filter cassettes that automatically change the filter spot after a high loading limit is